jsruano/dap1_migration_analysis/README.md

 Source: [International Migrant Stock](https://www.un.org/development/desa/pd/content/international-migrant-stock)

-Description: This dataset includes processed graphs and original databases detailing immigration and emigration statistics for various countries.
-The dataset presents estimates of international migrants disaggregated by age, sex, and country of origin.
-These estimates are based on national statistics, primarily obtained from population censuses, population registers, and representative surveys.
-Data are available for the years 1990, 1995, 2000, 2005, 2010, 2015, and 2020, covering 232 countries and areas worldwide.
+The International Migrant Stock dataset provides detailed estimates of the number of international migrants residing in various countries, disaggregated by age, sex, and country of origin.
+These estimates are based on national statistics, primarily derived from population censuses, population registers, and representative surveys.
+The dataset includes information for the years 1990, 1995, 2000, 2005, 2010, 2015, and 2020, covering a total of 232 countries and areas worldwide.

+_____

+**Key points for data interpretation:**

+**Data units:** The figures represent the total number of international migrants living in a given country who were born in another country.
+These numbers reflect the migrant stock (total count of migrants) rather than migration flows (annual movements).
+The data provides a snapshot of the migrant population at specific points in time.

+**Origin and destination:** The dataset is organized by both the country of origin (where the migrants were born) and the country of destination (where the migrants currently reside).
+This means the data shows how many people born in a specific country are living in another country at a given time.

+**Annual columns:** The dataset includes columns for specific years (e.g., 1990, 2000).
+These columns represent the total number of international migrants in those years, not cumulative flows over previous years.
+For example, if the dataset shows 50,000 migrants from Country B (origin) residing in Country A (destination) in 1990, it reflects the number present in that year, not how many arrived or left over a period.

+**Positive values:** The values are always positive, representing the count of people residing in a different country from their country of birth.
+The data does not separate entries and exits but provides a total count of migrants in each year.

+_____

+**Migration stock vs. migration flow:**

+**Migration stock:** represents the total number of immigrants residing in a country at a specific point in time.
+It is a static snapshot of the migrant population for the years provided.

+**Migration Flows:** refers to the number of people moving into or out of a country over a specific period (typically annually), showing dynamic movement rather than a snapshot.

+_____

 ### World Bank Group: indicators